 In addition to all that, a town with plenty of living wage jobs is a healthy, livable town with a strong economy — the best kind of place to live.

-4. Excellent medical care
+4. Excellent medical care is available

 It’s self-evident, but it’s worth saying: Older people consume more medical care.
 And they often require care from specialists and facilities specializing in, for example, orthopedic care and geriatric care (and doctors who’ll take your insurance).
 Find out if your destination has what you need by talking with people and calling providers.